Desert Desperadoes: Plot

 A merchant's caravan led by Verrus, a former Roman soldier, comes across a beautiful woman bound to a post.
-The merchant doesn't wish to intervene, but Verrus takes her along.
+The merchant does not wish to intervene, but Verrus takes her along.
 She is mysterious, identifying herself only as Isthar, a name that may or may not be real.

 The merchant is transporting gold, spices and other valuable commodities across the desert.
 When a band of refugees and a small child who might be the rumored messiah need sanctuary, Verrus agrees, even though King Herod's soldiers are likely to come after them.
 The merchant conspires behind Verrus's back, coaxing Isthar into distracting Fabius Quintus, a guard who has become infatuated with her beauty.

-Isthar later is in need of help and pleads with Fabius, who spurns and injures her.
-No one else but the refugees will help her.
+Isthar is later in need of help and pleads with Fabius, who spurns and injures her.
+Nobody else but the refugees will help her.
 Herod's soldiers attack, so Isthar gives up her own camels to the infant's mother, remaining behind.
 She, along with all the others, is killed, but the child is safe.